“Quantum pharmacogenomics applied to ageing”

 The QHealth project will make all of the above possible thanks to the excellent scientific and technological complementation of the multidisciplinary teams of researchers and technologists from the companies aQuantum, Gloin and Madrija and the collaboration of each of them with Knowledge Creation Centers the University Institute of Biosanitary Research of Extremadura (INUBE) in collaboration with the Pharmacogenetics and Personalized Medicine Unit, the University of Extremadura (UEx) and the University of Castilla La Mancha (UCLM).

-Given the research characteristics of the QHealth project and the state of art described in the summary, we think it will be a strong positive impact in terms of new results and the corresponding intellectually property right.
-In the execution of QHealth project, it will be defined multiple scientific and technological models.
-In this way, the strategy will consist in convert into utility models and the corresponding patent applications those models accepted by intellectually right advisers.
+Given the research characteristics of the QHealth project and the state of art described in the summary, we think it will have a strong positive impact in terms of new results and the corresponding intellectually property right.
+In the execution of QHealth project, multiple scientific and technological models will be defined.
+In this way, the strategy will consist in converting the models accepted by intellectually right advisers (intellectual property rights advisers) into utility (useful) models and the corresponding patent applications.

 The aim of the members of the Consortium is to exploit the results of the research of the QHealth project for the development of the artifacts required for a hybrid classical/quantum platform specialized in services to pharmacogenomics applied to ageing.
 The execution of those future developments will be carried out both individually and with the collaboration of aQuantum Partner Network, the collaboration network of aQuantum in which participate all the companies of the Consortium.
 This assures the continuity of the research up to the practical application of results.

 Finally, we recognize the interest in the QHealth project shown by different national and international institutions.

 The project, presented to the “MISIONES” program of the Centre for the Development of Industrial Technology (CDTI) of the Ministry of Science and Innovation, started in August 2020.